qnguyen-gh/qnguyen-gh/README.md

 - Just completed the **Data Science Bootcamp** at **Le Wagon**🚌

+- :art: [@olganowak](https://github.com/olganowak), [@lamothearthur](https://github.com/lamothearthur), [@GaOlMe](https://github.com/GaOlMe) and me just created [F A P ⓒ](https://fapc.herokuapp.com/): Our Fine Art Painting Classifier tries to predict the genre based on thousands of images that it has learned on.
+It can distinguish between 15 genres and (should) more often than not predict them correctly.
+Feel free to give it a shot and see if you are smarter than our model!

+     You can find the Github Repositories for the project here: **[smArt](https://github.com/olganowak/smArt)** and **[smArtWebsite](https://github.com/olganowak/smArtWebsite)**

 - Currently working on **my coding skills** 🆙⌛

 <h3 align="left">Connect with me:</h3>